15 cm sFH 18: Ammunition

 The 15 cm sFH 18 used separate-loading, cased charges.
 Types of ammunition included: High-explosive shells (HE), concrete-piercing, hollow charge, smoke, discarding sabot.
-The RGr 19 rocket-assisted projectile used a special charge and could only be fired from howitzers fitted with muzzle brakes such as the sFH 18M due the excessive strain on the recoil system.
+The RGr 19 rocket-assisted projectile used a special charge and could only be fired from howitzers fitted with muzzle brakes such as the sFH 18M due to the excessive strain on the recoil system.

 Experimental rounds included a HE-Fragmentation shell with an inner lining of concrete with metal fragments embedded and filled with low-grade explosive, in order to provide fragmentation comparable to conventional HE-FRAG shells, but with considerable economy of material; a long-ranged shell with a long hollow skirt at the rear to improve stability during flight and a ballistic cap fitted over the nose; and at least two fin-stabilized designs the Flügelminen (winged mines) - these shells were intended to use the extended length provided by the fins to obtain extra stability.